 The Company's liquidity risk from financial instruments is minimal as surplus cash is invested in investment grade term deposit certificates.
-As of December 31, 2014, surplus cash was invested in bank-backed guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.
+As of December 31, 2015, surplus cash was invested in bank-backed guaranteed investment certificates worth \$10,000, and this amount was included in cash and cash equivalents.

-Current liabilities decreased to \$148,416 at December 31, 2014, from \$512,023 at December 31, 2013, primarily due to a loan of \$200,000 received from the CEO.
-This loan was repaid in January 2014.
+Current liabilities increased to \$269,059 at December 31, 2015, from \$148,416 at December 31, 2014, primarily due to the premium on flow through shares of \$201,720 of which, \$158,802 remains outstanding as of December 31, 2015.

 Currently, the Company's operating expenses are approximately \$15,000 to \$50,000 per month for management fees, month-to-month professional fees and other working capital related expenses.
-The Company's cash and cash equivalents as at December 31, 2014 is sufficient to satisfy current liabilities and general and administrative costs up to December 31, 2015.
-The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per quarter.
-Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate several other prospective structures with promising hydrocarbon potential across its Property.
-The next selected drilling site, Marleau No 1, is located a few kilometers to the south of the Massé No 2 well and will test a flat spot, i.e. a seismic feature characteristic of the presence of fluids in the subsurface.
-This new well will mark a significant step out and, if successful, will expand the potential of its Property and enable the Company to test similar targets in another fault compartment block, thus extending the span of the plays already validated farther north.
-The cost of the deep stratigraphic coring program, including drilling is approximately \$3 million (Petrolympic's share is \$900,000).
+The Company's cash and cash equivalents as at December 31, 2015 is sufficient to satisfy current liabilities and general and administrative costs up to December 31, 2016.
+The Company is also expected to receive net revenue from its Chittim Ranch activities in the range of \$3,000 to \$10,000 per guarter although the Company had no oil proceeds in fiscal 2015.
+Meanwhile Petrolympic and Squatex are actively preparing to move forward with the pursuit of a deep stratigraphic coring program to validate other prospective structures with promising hydrocarbon potential across their Property.
+The cost of the deep stratigraphic coring program, including the evaluation of productivity of the Massé No.2 well and the drilling of three new sites to verify possible extensions to the Massé structure is budgeted to \$4.8 million (Petrolympic's share is \$1.44 million).
+Petrolympic has also identified several additional drilling targets in the Mitis and Matapedia Properties and a Phase I exploration program budgeted at \$5.5 million has been prepared to validate some of these prospects in these 100% owned Properties.
 In addition, the Company anticipates spending \$100,000 on well activities at the Chittim Ranch property, subject to positive results.
 Subject to these activities, the Company needs to secure additional financing to carry on business activities.
 The major variables are expected to be the size, timing and results of the Company's exploration program and its ability to continue to access capital to fund its ongoing operations.
 Although the Company has been successful in raising funds to date, there can be no assurance that adequate funding will be available in the future, or under terms favourable to the Company.
+Cash spent on the properties the Company has an interest in is expected to fulfill the Company's flow-through commitment of \$734,459.
+See "Commitments" below.